Configure Webhooks in Baserow

-Receive real-time notifications about all changes that are made in your database by setting webhooks.
+Webhooks can be used to inform 3rd party systems when rows in Baserow have been created, updated, or deleted, and receive real-time notifications about all changes that are made in your table.
 You can even trigger a test to make sure everything works before saving it.

 With batch create/update/delete rows endpoints, you can modify multiple rows at once.